DAGWorks-Inc/burr/docs/getting_started/install.rst

     pip install burr

 This only installs the framework.
 Zero other dependencies.
 All other installs below all install the framework + some other dependencies.
+Note you can combine installing multiple optional dependencies with commas, e.g.
+``pip install "burr[cli,tracking]"`` installs both the CLI and tracking + UI dependencies.

 .. code-block:: bash